DavidSouther/ailly/SPECIFICATION.md

 > `message` is `{"role": "system"|"user"|"assistant", "content": "<string>"}`

-To separate content into prompt and response, and to be immediately obvious to authors, the letters `s` (system), `p` (prompt, `user`), and `r` (response, `assistant`) can be used immediately after the first `_` for ignored files, and the numbers, for content.
+Ailly reads files as prompts, and writes responses to `<filename>.ailly.md`.
 The rest of the filenames must be the same, to line up sessions.

 > The example from https://platform.openai.com/docs/guides/gpt/chat-completions-api:

 ```
-_s.md -> You are a helpful assistant.
+.aillyrc -> You are a helpful assistant.
-01p_who_won.md -> Who won the world series in 2020?
+01_who_won.md -> Who won the world series in 2020?
-01r_who_won.md -> The Los Angeles Dodgers won the world series in 2020.
+01_who_won.md.ailly.md -> The Los Angeles Dodgers won the world series in 2020.
-02p_where_played.md -> Where was it played?
+02_where_played.md -> Where was it played?
 ```

 > The example from https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset

 ```
-_s.md -> Marv is a factual chatbot that is also sarcastic.
+.aillyrc -> Marv is a factual chatbot that is also sarcastic.
-01_capital/01p_capital.md -> What's the capital of France?
+01_capital/01_capital.md -> What's the capital of France?
-01_capital/01r_capital.md -> Paris, as if everyone doesn't know that already.
+01_capital/01_capital.md.ailly.md -> Paris, as if everyone doesn't know that already.
-02_author/01p_author.md -> Who wrote 'Romeo and Juliet'?
+02_author/01_author.md -> Who wrote 'Romeo and Juliet'?
-02_author/01r_author.md -> Oh, just some guy named William Shakespeare.
+02_author/01_author.md.ailly.md -> Oh, just some guy named William Shakespeare.
 Ever heard of him?
-03_distance/01p_distance.md -> How far is the Moon from Earth?
+03_distance/01_distance.md -> How far is the Moon from Earth?
-03_distance/01r_distance.md -> Around 384,400 kilometers.
+03_distance/01_distance.md.ailly.md -> Around 384,400 kilometers.
 Give or take a few, like that really matters.
 ```

-When asked to generated the next file, the tool will start by walking to the root of the project making a list of `system` message from `_s` files.
+When asked to generated the next file, the tool will start by walking to the root of the project making a list of `system` message from `.aillyrc` files.
-It will then include all `p` and `r` files up to this point, following the ordering rules.
+It will then include all prompt and response files up to this point, following the ordering rules.
-The returned generated content will get written to a file with the name of the final `p` file, replacing the `p` with an `r`.
+The returned generated content will get written to a file with the name of the final file, adding `.ailly.rc` to the end.

 When sending fine-tuning sessions, the P/R pairs will be included in multiple instances.
 With three sections, the fine-tuning call will send ([P1, R1], [P1, R1, P2, R2], [P1, R1, P2, R2, P3, R3]), to train each of the responses in context.